yegor256/blog/_drafts/takes-architecture.md

 }
 {% endhighlight %}

 That's it.
 The server is ready.
-Try to compile it and run.
-Point your browser to http://localhost:8080 and you will see `Hello, world!`:
+Try to compile and run it.
+Point your browser to http://localhost:8080, and you will see `Hello, world!`:

 {% highlight bash %}
 $ javac -cp commons-io.jar Foo.java